paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Meta.md

 		- "You are on FB Groups, a old feature was to recommend groups based on HS, but when we started we found the field was open text and data is messy.
 How do you deal with this"
 	- Assess the ability to create hypothesis, quantitive analysis, determining goal & success metrics and demonstrating agility
 	- Use statistical code to carry out analysis ranging from correlation to multivariate analysis to measurement models
-	- From hypothesis from launching a new product, consider tradeoffs of a feature *in terms of metrics*, use statistical features, know common distributions, law of large numbers, central limit theorem, linear regression, conditional probability
+	- Form hypothesis from launching a new product, consider tradeoffs of a feature *in terms of metrics*, use statistical features, know common distributions, law of large numbers, central limit theorem, linear regression, conditional probability
 - Analytical reasoning (case study oriented)
 	- Problems has to do with business level
 		- "what is the goal..., how can we support this goal...to make this decision"